Remnants of the nonrelativistic Casimir effect on the lattice: Classification of Casimir effects

-{\it Classification of Casimir effects.}--- Based on the above investigation, we classify typical behaviors of Casimir effects into four types (see Table~\ref{tab:kinds} for the periodic boundary): \begin{itemize} \item No Casimir effect---In any distance, the Casimir energy is exactly zero.
-A representative example is particles with the even-order dispersion in continuous space. \item Lasting Casimir effect---The Casimir energy is nonzero in a long distance, and the Casimir coefficient approaches asymptotically to a nonzero value.
-Such a behavior is known for particles with a linear dispersion in both the continuous and lattice space. \item Damping Casimir effect---The Casimir energy is nonzero in a long distance, but the Casimir coefficient approaches asymptotically to zero.
-Such a behavior is well known for massive particles~\cite{Hays:1979bc,Ambjorn:1981xw,Plunien:1986ca} because a mass parameter usually tends to suppress the Casimir effect in a long distance. \item Remnant Casimir effect---The Casimir energy in a long distance is exactly zero, but nonzero values (remnants) survive only in a short distance.
-Such a behavior is realized in particles with an even-order dispersion in lattice space.
-This is the main finding in this work. \end{itemize}
+Based on the above investigation, we classify typical behaviors of Casimir effects into four types (see Table~\ref{tab:kinds} for the periodic boundary): \begin{itemize} \item No Casimir effect---In any distance, the Casimir energy is exactly zero.
+A representative example is a field with the even-order dispersion in continuous space. \item Lasting Casimir effect---The Casimir energy is nonzero in a long distance, and the Casimir coefficient approaches asymptotically to a nonzero value.
+Such a behavior is known for fields with a linear dispersion in both the continuous and lattice space. \item Damping Casimir effect---The Casimir energy is nonzero in a long distance, but the Casimir coefficient asymptotically approaches zero.
+Such a behavior is well known for massive fields~\cite{Hays:1979bc,Ambjorn:1981xw,Plunien:1986ca} because a mass parameter usually tends to suppress the Casimir effect in a long distance. \item Remnant Casimir effect---The Casimir energy in a long distance is exactly zero, but nonzero values (remnants) survive only in a short distance.
+Such a behavior is realized in fields with an even-order dispersion in lattice space.
+This is the main finding in this letter. \end{itemize}